markets/mini_i18n/README.md

 > Minimalistic I18n library for Ruby

 `MiniI18n` is a simple and flexible Ruby Internationalization library.
-It supports interpolations, fallbacks, nested keys and more.
+It supports interpolations, pluralization, fallbacks, nested keys and more.

 Translations should be stored in YAML files and they will loaded in a in-memory `Hash`.